TassioCarmo/havard-cs50x-week1-C/README.md

 A IDEs or integrated development environments, include features for us to write, translate, and run our code.

-A compiler is a program that can convert one language to another, such as source code to machine code:

 Source code something written in a programming language
 ```